pytorch/torchtune/docs/source/examples/finetune_llm.rst

 .. note::

-  Full Fine-tuning is usually a lot more expensive that parameter-efficient techniques like LoRA, but in most cases results in a higher quality model.
+  Full Fine-tuning is usually a lot more expensive that parameter-efficient techniques like LoRA, but can result in a higher quality model.

 This recipe supports: